Roehampton

-Roehampton is an area in southwest London, in the Putney SW15 postal district, and takes up a far western strip running north to south of the London Borough of Wandsworth.
+Roehampton is an area in southwest London, sharing its SW15 postcode with neighbouring Putney and Kingston Vale, and takes up a far western strip, running north to south, in the London Borough of Wandsworth.
 It contains a number of large council house estates and is home to the University of Roehampton.

 Etymology

 The Roe in Roehampton's name is thought to refer to the large number of rooks that still inhabit the area.

 Location

 Roehampton is centred about 6.3 miles (roughly 10 km) south-west of Charing Cross.
 It occupies high land, with Barnes to the north, Putney and Putney Heath to the east, and Richmond Park and Richmond Park Golf Course to the west.
 To the south is Roehampton Vale, that straddles the A3, with Wimbledon Common and Putney Vale beyond.